 Some people may absolutely want you to do the “cancer” stuff.
 But for others, the perfect thing may be saying “I’m at the grocery store and passing by your house on the way home.
 What can I bring you?”

-*To be clear, It’s I HAD cancer–three years clear.
+*To be clear, It’s I HAD cancer–in 2015.
 And I’m grateful it was found during a routine mammogram while still at stage 1.
 Please do get your mammograms regularly.
 And not just during Breast Cancer Awareness Month.
 Unless, of course, that’s when you are due!